- A safe, non-judgmental atmosphere to express and feel all of your feelings

 -3) Processing (35 minutes): Utilizing experiments to deepen our understanding of the complexities (and the different areas of the brain) involved in your session’s focus, we may explore:

-- Body sensation, breath and movement/posture (and what the body desires to do when the conscious mind stops trying to make things happen), expressing defensive responses and calming and soothing them, and engaging the 5 senses (touch, taste, smell, sound, sight)
+- Body sensation, breath and movement/posture (and what the body desires to do when the conscious mind stops trying to make things happen), expressing defensive and mobilizing responses as well as calming and soothing the body, and engaging the 5 senses (touch, taste, smell, sound, sight)

 - Creative/intuitive awareness/visualization (using colors, shapes, images, sensations, textures, sounds, words/phrases) to explore the experience you are having.
 This can include inner child work/self-parenting and visualizing yourself supporting you at a younger age [your “inner child”], safe place visualizations, and using your body awareness and visualization to help you make choices or choose a path for the future.